 Mantzourani, E, Lucas, C, Hughes, L & Deslandes, R 2018, 'A reflective tool to enable student personal development during and after experiential placement', Pharmacy Education, 12th International Lifelong Learning Conference in pharmacy, Taylor & Francis, Brisbane, Queensland, Australia.

-Gibson, A, Shum, SB, Aitken, A, Tsingos-Lucas, C, Sándor, Á & Knight, S 2017, 'Reflective writing analytics for actionable feedback', Proceedings of the Seventh International Learning Analytics & Knowledge Conference, International Learning Analytics & Knowledge Conference, ACM, Vancouver, British Columbia, Canada, pp. 153-162.View/Download from: UTS OPUS or Publisher's site
+Gibson, A, Shum, SB, Aitken, A, Tsingos-Lucas, C, Sándor, Á & Knight, S 2017, 'Reflective writing analytics for actionable feedback', Proceedings of the Seventh International Learning Analytics & Knowledge Conference, International Learning Analytics & Knowledge Conference, ACM, Vancouver, British Columbia, Canada, pp. 153-162.View/Download from: Publisher's site

 © 2017 ACM.
 Reflective writing can provide a powerful way for students to integrate professional experience and academic learning.
 However, writing reflectively requires high quality actionable feedback, which is time-consuming to provide at scale.
 This paper reports progress on the design, implementation, and validation of a Reflective Writing Analytics platform to provide actionable feedback within a tertiary authentic assessment context.
 The contributions are: (1) a new conceptual framework for reflective writing; (2) a computational approach to modelling reflective writing, deriving analytics, and providing feedback; (3) the pedagogical and user experience rationale for platform design decisions; and (4) a pilot in a student learning context, with preliminary data on educator and student acceptance, and the extent to which we can evidence that the software provided actionable feedback for reflective writing.